 My Story: I purchased my first sea kayak in 1999 and got into expedition sea kayaking through my work as an Outdoor Education leader.
 My first expeditions were on the beautiful Ningaloo Reef in Western Australia.
 If you haven't been there, put it on the list!
-In 2002, I joined the Sea Kayak Club WA.
+I joined the Sea Kayak Club WA in 2002.
 This allowed me to learn from experienced paddlers, hone advanced skills and push myself outside my comfort zone.
 Through paddling in the club, I met Les Allen.
 He became a mentor for my paddling and helped me to develop the skills to become a sea kayak instructor.
-Inspired by Paul Caffyn's book Dreamtime Voyage, I was by now slowly working toward a skill level where I thought I could give paddling around Australia a crack.
+Inspired by Paul Caffyn's book Dreamtime Voyage, I began working toward a skill level where I thought I could give paddling around Australia a crack.
 A slight set-back in my paddling dreams occurred in 2004 when I had to have my left hip replaced.
 A year later, and after a lot of rehabilitation, I was ready to get on the water again.
 In 2007, I paddled over 6000km of the Australian coastline.
 An attack on my kayak by a saltwater crocodile thwarted my efforts to make the full circumnavigation.

 Nature puts on the show - you just need to paddle your kayak to the front row...
 If you’re out there enough and in the right places, you will get spy hopped by a whale, you will lose count of the turtles you see, and you might be surprised by a sunbaking sea snake, a snoozing penguin or a sea lion demanding your catch.
 Be inspired, conquer your fears and get out there in a sea kayak - and don’t think I haven’t noticed the lack of women out there on the water.
 If I can do it, you can do it too.